-Due to the reduced operations at La Silla, Designated Visitor Mode is being offered on a besteffort basis, with the following restrictions: in general, only one DVM programme per night can be executed so only the highest ranked runs are likely to be supported; OBs must be rounded up to the nearest tenth of a night (e.g., 0.1n rather than 0.07n) whenever possible; OBs scheduled in DVM must be submitted using p2pp v3.4.2 by the Phase 2 deadline; observations will be executed by a telescope operator and contact with the PI is therefore very limited.
+Due to the reduced operations at La Silla Designated Visitor Mode is being offered on a best-effort basis, with the following restrictions: in general, only one DVM programme per night can be executed so only the highest ranked runs are likely to be supported; OBs must be rounded up to the nearest tenth of a night (e.g., 0.1n rather than 0.07n) whenever possible; OBs scheduled in DVM must be submitted to lasilla@eso.org by the Phase 2 deadline; observations will be executed by a telescope operator; contact with the PI is therefore very limited.
 Please contact opo@eso.org well before the proposal submission deadline if you would like your programme to be considered for DVM at La Silla.